Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival in 2025

 HALLOWEEN IN LANGLEY

-Another great event in Fort Langley this time of year are the Grave Tales walking tours which are highly recommended!
+Another great activity in Fort Langley this time of year are the Grave Tales walking tours which are highly recommended!
 They are hosted by Fort Langley National Historic Site and are so popular they often sell out!
 The walking tours typically run from early to late October.
 They explore the Village of Fort Langley and take place in the evenings.

 Click Grave Tales Walking Tours for details and to book your spot.